 DISCOVER LAKE GEORGE, NEW YORK

 Lake George itself is the centerpiece of the southern Adirondack region.
 Spanning approximately 32 miles north to south, this spring-fed glacial lake is simply breathtaking.
-There is a remarkable 45 square miles of sparkling, clear water to enjoy.
+There are a remarkable 45 square miles of sparkling, clear water to enjoy.
 Lake George is home to over 170 islands and is surrounded by majestic mountains.
 It truly sets the stage for your Adirondack vacation adventure.
-Make your Adirondack adventure complete with an authentic Adirondack cabin rental .
-Many Lake George vacation rentals and New York lake vacation rentals are family ready and pet friendly.
+Make your Adirondack adventure complete with authentic Adirondack cabin rental .
+Many Lake George vacation rentals and New York lake vacation rentals are families ready and pet-friendly.

 Bolton Landing: Bolton Landing has arguably the most scenic views of Lake George and is great for swimming, shopping and dining.
 It is also home to legendary The Sagamore Golf Course.
 Check out Bolton Landing Vacation Rentals.

 Gore Mountain: Located in North Creek, about 30 minutes from Lake George, Gore Mountain is the largest ski resort close to Lake George and New York’s Capital District.
 Known for downhill skiing, Gore has 4 peaks, 110 trails, and 2,537 vertical feet.
 But it isn’t just a winter destination.
 Throughout Spring, Summer and Fall, Gore hosts seasonal festivals, offers scenic Gondola rides and provides miles of hiking and mountain biking trails.

 Summer is the season when Lake George really comes alive.
 People from all over visit for the day, week, or even season.
 With diverse water activities, miles of Adirondack trails to explore, and numerous festivals and concerts to enjoy, summer is the most popular season with lots of Lake George things to do.
 Lake George activities include: